All posts

 Key Takeaways

-You ran your migrations.
-The tables exist.
-Now you need data — users to log in with, products to browse, orders to see in the dashboard.
+You ran your migrations and the tables exist, so now you need data — users to log in with, products to browse, orders to see in the dashboard.
 Knowing how to seed database tables correctly is one of those skills you use constantly but rarely stop to think through.

 This guide is Node.js and PostgreSQL-focused: psql commands, Prisma, Drizzle, TypeORM, and raw node-postgres.
 If you're on Laravel, EF Core, or want the conceptual background first, database seeding methods and tradeoffs covers that ground.
 Here we focus on the commands you actually run.